Former Members Biographies

-Trumpeter Raymond Mase is the longest serving member of the ABQ and is responsible for many of the ABQ's performance editions and recordings of 16th-, 17th-, and 19th-century brass music.
-He is currently principal trumpet of the New York City Ballet Orchestra and is Chair of the Brass Department at The Juilliard School.
-He is a member of the Aspen Music School faculty, and has served on the Board of Directors of Chamber Music America.
+Trumpeter Raymond Mase, the longest serving member of ABQ, is responsible for many of the ABQ's performance editions of 16th, 17th and 19th-century brass music, and was instrumental in the group's recordings utilizing 19th-century brasses.
+He is Chair of the Brass Department at The Juilliard School and retired as principal trumpet of the New York City Ballet Orchestra in 2019.
+He is a member of the Aspen Music School faculty and has served on the Board of Directors of Chamber Music America.

 Chris Gekker, trumpet (1981-1998)